| Venue: | PARCO FACTORY Parco Factory Shibuya Parco Part 1/6F |

 - Contains all eraser prints carved by Nancy Seki during his 39-year life!

-- ●Kadokawa Shoten = What series "What's going on" (Tsunogawa Bunko) and others
+- ●Kadokawa Shoten = What series "What kind of person's intention" (Tsunogawa Bunko) and others

 ★Goods

-- The designs are "Ojigi Manager" and "Nemari Usagi".
+- The designs are 'Ojigi manager' and 'Nemari Usagi'.

 - ●Items commemorating the holding of the exhibition are also available!